 Douglas D. Richman, MD, is Distinguished Professor of Pathology and Medicine at the University of California, San Diego, and the Florence Seeley Riford Chair in AIDS Research.
 He is Director of the Center for AIDS Research at UC San Diego, Director of the UC San Diego AIDS Research Institute, and staff physician at the VA San Diego Healthcare System.
+Please review Dr. Richman's bibliography to see why he is one of the most highly cited investigators in HIV research.

 Dr. Richman trained as an infectious disease physician and medical virologist at Stanford University, the National Institutes of Health, and Harvard University before joining the faculty at UC San Diego in 1976.